Photo Credit: H. Neleman/Riser/Getty Images

 Microdermabrasion significantly lessens the appearance of pores by "roughening up" skin, therefore loosening the dead skin that clogs pores.
 It also stimulates collagen so skin looks really smooth.
 You can have it done by a pro; American Laser Center has medical professionals on staff to oversee treatment.
-Or you might like to try a less vigorous but still highly effective at-home product such as DermaNew Microdermabrasion System.
+Or you might like to try a less vigorous but still highly effective at-home product.
 Just don't get microdermabrasion if you have spider veins.
 The skin treatment can make them worse.

 Alpha and Beta Acids

 Both alpha hydroxy and beta hydroxy acids exfoliate skin to prevent dead skin cells from building up and clogging pores, but while alpha hydroxy acid is water soluble only, beta hydroxy acid (salicylic acid) is oil soluble, so it's able to really seep into the sebum-packed pore, exfoliating the dead skin cells built up inside.
 Look for products that contains salicylic acid.
 If you have combination skin, you can find products like Murad's Exfoliating Acne Treatment Gel, which contains both salicylic and glycolic acid.